ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/elasticsearch.md

    ### Notes
    * ![](/assets/images/lucene-text-analyzer.jpg)
+   *   **Character Filters**: The job of character filters is to do cleanup tasks such as stripping out HTML tags.
+    *   **Tokenizers**: The next step is to split the text into terms that are called tokens.
+This is done by a tokenizer.
+The splitting can be done based on any rule such as whitespace.
+More details about tokenizers can be found at this URL: [https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html).
+    *   **Token filters**: Once the tokens are created, they are passed to token filters that normalize the tokens.
+Token filters can change the tokens, remove the terms, or add terms to new tokens.
     * **Queries**: Elasticsearch utiliza Query DSL (Lenguaje de dominio específico) para realizar las consultas a los documentos indexados.
 Es un lenguaje sumamente flexible y de gran alcance, además de simple, que permite conocer y explorar los datos de la mejor manera.
 Al ser utilizado a través de una interfaz de tipo JSON, las consultas son muy sencillas de leer y, lo más importante, de depurar.

   * [Useful Elasticsearch Example Queries](https://dzone.com/articles/23-useful-elasticsearch-example-queries) DZone